stevejefferson/trac2gitea/log/README.md

 # trac2gitea `log` Package

-This provides a simple logging facility with the same interface as the system logger.
+This provides a simple logging facility with a similar interface to the system logger.